 No matter what, a sign that’s contained inside a page protector will always lie flat & be easy to read.
 Page protectors also make your signs reusable — yard sale after yard sale.

-Another thing that works great, and serves to “hold up” your sign for displaying on a tabletop: lucite picture frames!
+Another thing that works great because it “props up” your sign for displaying on a tabletop: acrylic frames!

 How To Display Price & Category Signs On-Site